Malkara

+Malkara (Μάλγαρα, Malgara) is a municipality and district of Tekirdağ Province, Turkey.
+Its area is 1,243 km2 (the largest in Tekirdağ Province), and its population is 50,988 (2022).
+It is located at 55 km west of Tekirdağ and 190 km from Istanbul.
+The mayor is Nergiz Karaağaçlı Öztürk (CHP).

 Climate

-The district has cold winters, wet winds from the Balkans blow hard across Thrace.
+Malkara experiences a hot-summer Mediterranean climate (Köppen: Csa), with hot, dry summers, and chilly, rainy, somewhat snowy winters.

 History

 Thrace was the scene of fighting during the Persian Wars and the name Malkara is said to come from the Persian 'Margaar' meaning 'cave of snakes'.
 Alternatively the town may be named after 'Malgar' a general in the army of Alexander the Great who built a fortress here after they had succeeded in bringing to an end the Persian 30-year occupation of Thrace.
 These fortifications remained in use up until the Byzantine period.

 Once the area had been brought under Ottoman control it was settled with Turks from Anatolia and a Turkish town emerged which thrived supplying the Ottoman cavalry regiments.
 Malkara was then used as a place of exile for those out of favor in the Ottoman court including: